-The City of Austin has a number of initiatives in place that aim to remove barriers to affordable housing.
-Those initiatives were recently examined and bolstered as part of the regional Analysis of Impediments to Fair Housing Choice (AI), which was updated during the nine months leading up to the preparation of the Consolidated Plan, in conformance with the requirement established by the Assessment of Fair Housing (AFH).
-The following matrix summarizes the impediments identified in the AI at the regional and jurisdictional level and specifies the actions that will be taken by the City and its regional partners to affirmatively further fair housing choices and overcome the effects of these impediments.
+The City of Austin has a number of initiatives to remove barriers to affordable housing.
+Those initiatives were recently examined as part of the regional Analysis of Impediments to Fair Housing Choice (AI), which was updated during the development of the Consolidated Plan in conformance with the Assessment of Fair Housing.
+The following list summarizes the impediments identified in the AI at the regional and jurisdictional level, and the following section specifies the actions that the City and its regional partners will take to affirmatively further fair housing choices and overcome the effects of these impediments.
+The primary housing barriers identified in the research conducted for the AI and the factors that contributed to those barriers are described below.
+Where protected classes are disproportionately impacted, this is noted.